screenshotbot/screenshotbot-oss/README.md

 ## Setting up SSO

 Screenshotbot comes with an in-built email/password authentication system, and also supports OpenID Connect out of the box.
-For more complex setups, or for fine-grained user management tools or access logs, we recommend using [Keycloak](www.keycloak.org) (open source) as an intermediate identity management solution, and connect to Keycloak with OpenID Connect.
-You could also use commercial services such as Amazon Cognito, but we test our solutions against Keycloak.
+We also have in-built connectors for Google OAuth restricted to domains, which might be easier for smaller companies.

 See [Configuring
 SSO](https://github.com/screenshotbot/screenshotbot-oss/wiki/Configuring-SSO)